Lukewarm-Security-Info/.github/profile/README.md

 ======================

-This is the official [Lukewarm Security Info](https://lukewarmsecurityinfo.com) Github repository, where all code featured in blogs are posted, available publicly.
+This is the official [Lukewarm Security Info](https://lukewarmsecurityinfo.com) Github repository, where (almost) all code featured in blogs are posted, available publicly.

 To keep up to date with the latest news, posts, and projects, subscribe to the [newsletter](https://lukewarmsecurityinfo.com/#/portal/signup), or check out the latest posts on the [home page](https://lukewarmsecurityinfo.com/).